Dashboard Overview

 • Set your status — toggle between Online and Offline so your team knows your availability

-• Manage shifts — start or end a shift (if time management is enabled)
+• Manage shifts — start or end a shift (if your organization uses Shifts)

 • Switch organizations — if you belong to multiple teams, switch between them instantly